dekuNukem/bob_cassette_rewinder/README.md

 ## Bob Cassettes

-One of the headline features of Bob dishwasher is the [Bob Cassette](https://daan.tech/en/discover-bob-cassette/), an all-in-one detergentxor cartridge.
+One of the headline features of Bob dishwasher is the [Bob Cassette](https://daan.tech/en/discover-bob-cassette/), an all-in-one detergent cartridge.
 Just pop it in and off you go!
 No need to manually measure and add detergent each wash, very convenient!

 ![Alt text](resources/pics/bob.gif)